-Garlic is not a particularly sexy food and doesn’t get a lot of love due to the fact that it often makes breath and body odour very offensive.
-However, it would be a serious mistake to not include garlic into your diet due to it’s strong antibacterial, viral, and fungal effects, as well as other disease fighting properties.
+Garlic doesn’t usually get a lot of love due to the fact that it often makes breath and body odor very offensive.
+However, it would be a serious mistake to not include garlic into your diet due to its strong antibacterial, viral, and fungal effects, as well as other disease-fighting properties.
 It’s time to unveil the healing benefits of garlic.

 Garlic Nutritional Profile

 Garlic is considered one of the most versatile foods when it comes to healing the body.
 It’s strong antibacterial, viral, and fungal properties support the immune system and helps destroy any foreign invaders which may cause disease in the body.

 What are some of the things garlic contains that make it so powerful?
 Check out the following nutritional profile: